nothinglasts4ever/access-roles/README.md

 # Owl
-Pet (that's whyl owl) project to play with microservices infrastructure built using Spring Boot
+Pet (that's why owl) project to play with microservices infrastructure built using Spring Boot

         .-"""""""-.    .'""."".""`.
        /   \ * /   \  /  ^ \   /^  \